• Skip to primary navigation

 • Suburban Homestead

-When we are at the library they play in the play area, puzzles, look at books ,work on the computer and talk to other kids.
+When we are at the library for one of our summer adventures they play in the play area, puzzles, look at books ,work on the computer and talk to other kids.
 Quietly.
 Most of the time.
 If the noise level gets loud then we start picking out books and making our way to the checkout.

-To change things up a bit and try something new I will go online and see what classes they have for different age groups.
+To change things up a bit and try something new I will go online and see what classes they have for different age groups have some fun summer adventures.

 With four kids money gets a little tighter with each one especially if you have to pay for admissions.
 So my first tip is to choose an activity for one of your children (if you have more than one child) and look up a special class.
 For us this works and I think it helps the kids to see that their brothers’ have interests separate from theirs.